ddeneau/Class-Projects/README.md

 # Class-Projects
-Python, SQL, JavaScript, &amp; R projects.
+Python, SQL, & JavaScript, projects.
 Organized by language.
 Topics include data engineering, web development, and data science.
 The repository is organized by class and primary programming langauge.
 Each folder has assignments, labs, and a final project, depending on the class.
 The files are a mix of different things.
 Jupyter notebooks, expo projects, indivdual scripts, and CSV/Excel files.